Market

 proper explanation relating to material departures;

-b) the directors had selected such accounting policies and
+b) the directors had selected such accounting policies

-applied them consistently and made judgements and
+and applied them consistently and made judgements

-of the Company for that period;
+profit and loss of the Company for that period;

-for the maintenance of adequate accounting records
+care for the maintenance of adequate accounting

-preventing and detecting fraud and other irregularities;
+and for preventing and detecting fraud and other

 d) the directors had prepared the annual accounts on a